jenkinsci/electricflow-plugin/README.md

 # Features

-With the CloudBees Flow plugin you can:
+With the CloudBees CD plugin you can:

--   Trigger a release in CloudBees Flow
+-   Trigger a release in CloudBees CD
--   Trigger a pipeline in CloudBees Flow
+-   Trigger a pipeline in CloudBees CD
--   Deploy an application in CloudBees Flow
+-   Deploy an application in CloudBees CD
--   Publish an artifact from Jenkins into the CloudBees Flow artifact repository
+-   Publish an artifact from Jenkins into the CloudBees CD artifact repository
--   Run a Procedure in CloudBees Flow
+-   Run a Procedure in CloudBees CD
--   Call a REST API to invoke any action in CloudBees Flow
+-   Call a REST API to invoke any action in CloudBees CD
--   Create Application in CloudBees Flow from Deployment Package
+-   Create Application in CloudBees CD from Deployment Package

 # Connection Configurations

-In order to use and integrate with CloudBees Flow, you would have to create a connection configuration in Jenkins, that stores connection information of the CloudBees Flow Server you are connecting to.
+In order to use and integrate with CloudBees CD, you would have to create a connection configuration in Jenkins, that stores connection information of the CloudBees CD Server you are connecting to.
 You can create one or more connection configurations depending on the number of Servers or Environments you are integrating with.

-Navigate to Manage Jenkins / Configure System and go to CloudBees Flow section.
-One or more configurations can be created to connect to and call APIs into CloudBees Flow system.
+Navigate to Manage Jenkins / Configure System and go to CloudBees CD section.
+One or more configurations can be created to connect to and call APIs into CloudBees CD system.
 For each configuration, the following attributes need to be specified:

--   Configuration Name: Specify the name to store this configuration, which is used to connect to the CloudBees Flow Server.
+-   Configuration Name: Specify the name to store this configuration, which is used to connect to the CloudBees CD Server.

--   Server URL: CloudBees Flow Server URL
+-   Server URL: CloudBees CD Server URL

--   REST API Version: CloudBees Flow Server Rest API Version
+-   REST API Version: CloudBees CD Server Rest API Version

--   User Name: CloudBees Flow user name for Connection
+-   User Name: CloudBees CD user name for Connection

--   User Password: CloudBees Flow password for Connection
+-   User Password: CloudBees CD password for Connection

--   Override CloudBees Flow SSL Validation Check: By default SSL Validation Check will be performed.
+-   Override CloudBees CD SSL Validation Check: By default SSL Validation Check will be performed.
 Choose this setting to override the check.
-If you do not want to override this check, perform the SSL certificate setup required in Jenkins and CloudBees Flow as per the CloudBees Flow Server documentation.
+If you do not want to override this check, perform the SSL certificate setup required in Jenkins and CloudBees CD as per the CloudBees CD Server documentation.

 ![](docs/images/Configuration.png)

 # Supported Post Build Actions

-Following post build actions are available in CloudBees Flow Plugin.
+Following post build actions are available in CloudBees CD Plugin.
 These actions can be executed separately or combined sequentially.

-## Create Application from Deployment Package to CloudBees Flow
+## Create Application from Deployment Package to CloudBees CD

-This integration allows you to create and deploy Java, .NET or any other application to any environment in CloudBees Flow.
+This integration allows you to create and deploy Java, .NET or any other application to any environment in CloudBees CD.
 Deployment package would be generated as part of your Jenkins CI build, and contain a Manifest file and artifacts to be deployed.